 In March and April 2020, concurrent with the COVID-19 pandemic and quarantine orders in the U.S. and worldwide, oil prices dropped sharply to below zero dollars per barrel for the first time in history due to factors including significantly reduced demand and a shortage of storage facilities.
 In 2021, U.S. oil production stabilized as commodity prices increased and demand for crude oil rebounded, many exploration and production companies set their operating budgets based on the prevailing prices for oil and natural gas at the time.
-Despite the recent improvement in the U.S. and global economic activity, easing of the COVID-19 pandemic and related restrictions, rising energy and record level commodity prices, the budgets for the publicly traded exploration and production companies remained relatively flat throughout 2021, with any excess cash flows used for debt repayment and shareholder returns, rather than to increase production.
-We have seen improvements in the oilfield services industry and in both pricing and utilization of our well completion and drilling services in the first quarter 2022 and we expect both pricing and utilization to continue to improve throughout 2022 as a result of an increase in budgets for publicly traded exploration and production companies in 2022 as compared to 2021.
-The current Russian/Ukrainian military conflict and related humanitarian crisis in Ukraine, however, could have an adverse impact on the global energy markets and volatility of commodity prices.
+We have seen improvements in the oilfield services industry and in both pricing and utilization of our well completion and drilling services in the first half of 2022 and we expect both pricing and utilization to continue to improve throughout 2022 and into 2023 as a result of an increase in budgets for publicly traded exploration and production companies and elevated activity levels, driven by improved energy demand and strong commodity prices.
+The ongoing Russian/Ukrainian war and related humanitarian crisis in Ukraine, however, could have an adverse impact on the global energy markets and volatility of commodity prices.

 In response to market conditions, we have temporarily shut down our cementing and acidizing operations and flowback operations beginning in July 2019, our contract drilling operations beginning in December 2019, our rig hauling operations beginning in April 2020, our coil tubing, pressure control and full service transportation operations beginning in July 2020 and our crude oil hauling operations beginning in July 2021.
 We continue to monitor the market to determine if and when we can recommence these services.
-As of May 5, 2022, we were operating three of our six pressure pumping fleets.
-As discussed above, market fundamentals are improving, but continue to remain challenging for our oilfield businesses, and we expect this trend to continue.
-Subject to our liquidity requirements, we expect to be ready to ramp up our oilfield service offerings when oilfield demand, pricing and margins further strengthen.
+As of July 26, 2022, we were operating four of our six pressure pumping fleets.
+We expect to add one additional pressure pumping fleet into operation during the fourth quarter of 2022.
+Looking to 2023, we plan to activate our sixth fleet in the first quarter of 2023, and subject to liquidity requirements, we have plans to acquire or build a new Tier 4, dual-fuel fleet and expect to have a total of seven fleets operating by year-end 2023.